24 Essential Tools for Professional Hardwood Flooring Installation

 Goggles are a better choice for certain conditions.
 They protect the eye socket more effectively and completely than either glasses or face shields because they fit tightly against the face.
 If you have a vision prescription and you don’t wear contacts, then buy prescription goggles.
 Not being able to see at all isn’t very safe either.

 Sanding or applying finish requires the use of a respirator.
 Failure to use one can cause inflammation of the nasal tract, tightness of the chest, shortness of breath, dizziness, asthma, and mucosa irritations.

 A dust respirator will protect your lungs and upper respiratory tract from wood dust.
 Some people are highly sensitive, and even allergic to wood dust, especially the dust from certain wood species.
-The best ones have a NIOSH N95 rating and the letters N95 printed on the mask.
+The best ones have an NIOSH N95 rating and the letters N95 printed on the mask.

-A vapor respirator is necessary when applying finish.
+A vapor respirator is necessary when applying a finish.
 Check the finish manufacturer’s Material Safety Data Sheets (MSDS) for the appropriate respirator.
 Another good tool for protecting your lungs is a shop vacuum.
 The less wood dust laying around, the less dust to fly around.